• Pricing

 Format Conversion Tools: Smallpdf covers essential formats with ease, while Adobe and Foxit support more formats but come with more complex settings.

 Smallpdf document conversion is straightforward, with tools easily accessible from the main toolbar.
-The platform allows you to turn PDFs into other formats, such as Word, Excel, PowerPoint, and image files, and you can also change all these formats into PDFs.
+The platform allows you to turn PDFs into other formats, such as Word, Excel, PowerPoint, and image files, and you can also convert all these formats into PDFs.
 The settings let you convert selectable text only or turn text in scans and images into an editable format as well.
 Your documents retain their structure and appearance during conversion.

 Smallpdf PDF Converter tool offers a user-friendly interface with simple drag-and-drop functionality for easy conversion.